 \section{Abstract}

-This work presents a stochastic model predictive control (MPC) framework for linear systems subject to joint-in-time chance constraints under unknown disturbance distributions.
-Unlike existing stochastic MPC formulations that rely on parametric or Gaussian assumptions or require expensive offline computations, the proposed method leverages conformal prediction (CP) as a streamlined tool to construct finite-sample confidence regions for the system’s stochastic error trajectories with minimal computational effort.
-These regions enable the relaxation of probabilistic constraints while providing formal guarantees.
-By employing an indirect feedback mechanism and a probabilistic set-based formulation, we prove recursive feasibility of the relaxed optimization problem and establish chance constraint satisfaction in closed-loop.
-Furthermore, we extend the approach to the more general output feedback setting with unknown measurement noise distributions.
-Given available noise samples, we establish satisfaction of the joint chance constraints and recursive feasibility via output measurements alone.
-Numerical examples demonstrate the effectiveness and advantages of the proposed method compared to existing approaches.
+We propose a stochastic model predictive control (MPC) framework for linear systems subject to joint-in-time chance constraints under unknown disturbance distributions.
+Unlike existing approaches that rely on parametric or Gaussian assumptions, or require expensive offline computation, the method uses conformal prediction to construct finite-sample confidence regions for the system's error trajectories with minimal computational effort.
+These probabilistic sets enable relaxation of the joint-in-time chance constraints into a deterministic closed-loop formulation based on indirect feedback, ensuring recursive feasibility and chance constraint satisfaction.
+Further, we extend to the output feedback setting and establish analogous guarantees from output measurements alone, given access to noise samples.
+Numerical examples demonstrate the effectiveness and advantages compared to existing approaches.